DrFraserGovil/pyclups/README.md

-# pyclups: Constrained, Linear, Unbiased Predictor-Sequences
+# pyclups: CLUPS for Python

-`pyclups` is a Python module which allows one to construct and fit a CLUPS to a set of provided data, as described in *Fraser-Govil \& Gration (2024).
+`pyclups` is a Python module which allows one to construct and fit a CLUPS to a set of provided data, as described in *Fraser-Govil \& Gration (2024)*.

-The CLUPS is a modified form of the standard Best Linear (Unbiased) Predictor - the BL(U)P - which allows one to place firm constraints on the nature of the predictions, such as monotonicity, bounds, integral-norming and so on.
+The CLUPS (*Constrained Linear Unbiased Predictor Sequence*) is a modified form of the standard Best Linear (Unbiased) Predictor - the BL(U)P - which allows one to place firm constraints on the nature of the predictions, such as monotonicity, bounds, integral-norming and so on.

 ## Usage